Jab Harry Met Sejal

 Jab Harry Met Sejal, abbreviated as JHMS, is a 2017 Indian Hindi-language romantic comedy film written and directed by Imtiaz Ali.
 It stars Anushka Sharma and Shah Rukh Khan in their third collaboration after Rab Ne Bana Di Jodi (2008) and Jab Tak Hai Jaan (2012).
 Pre-production of the film began in April 2015 and principal photography commenced in August 2016 in Prague, Amsterdam, Vienna, Lisbon and Budapest.

-Jab Harry Met Sejal released on 4 August 2017 to mixed-to-negative reviews from critics and audiences, with criticism for its direction, story, and screenplay, but praise for the soundtrack, cinematography, production design, costumes, and Khan and Sharma's performances.
+Jab Harry Met Sejal released on 4 August 2017 to mixed-to-negative reviews from critics and audiences, with criticism for its direction, story, screenplay, and Sharma's performance, but praise for the soundtrack, cinematography, production design, costumes, and Khan's performance.
 It was a box-office failure in India, however, it was fairly successful overseas.

 At the 63rd Filmfare Awards, Jab Harry Met Sejal received 2 nominations – Best Music Director (Pritam) and Best Female Playback Singer (Nikhita Gandhi for "Ghar").